ENERGY GUIDE LABELS EXPLAINED

 WHAT IS AN ENERGY STAR LABEL?

 An ENERGY STAR label indicates that an appliance has been certified by the Environmental Protection Agency as energy efficient, and that it meets certain criteria designed to help protect the environment and can save consumers money by lowering utility bills.
-For instance, an ENERGY STAR certified washer uses about 25% less energy and 33% less water than a standard model.1 Learn more about ENERGY STAR certified laundry appliances.
+For instance, an ENERGY STAR certified washer uses about 25% less energy and 33% less water than a standard model.1 Learn more about ENERGY STAR certified laundry appliances and ENERGY STAR certified refrigerators.

 While browsing in the store, look for the blue ENERGY STAR sticker (pictured above) on appliances, or find it on the lower right corner of the Energy Guide label.